aaronBIOO/neura-staticWebsite1/README.md

-# My first Website
-I'm creating a basic website.
+#neura

-It's a website for discovering experiences in the real world.
+##A website for discovering experiences in the real world.
-It will allow people to explore different experiences.
-Tickets will be used to book an event on the platform.
-It also has calender for managing dates and time of booked events.
-The ticket section is used to manage ticket purchased.
+neura allows people to explore different experiences around the world.
+It could be hiking, swimming, partying at the beach and many more.

+##Features:
+- Explore feature for discovering wide variety of experices.
+- Manage calendar; feature for managing your time and scheduling experiences.

+##Technology used:
+- HTML
+- CSS

+##How to use:
+Copy the code the file and open it in your browser.